What is a “nest sweep”? Here’s how we protect our migratory birds.

-Our experienced team of QEPs work alongside our operations team to conduct environmental screenings and site visits for areas around our gas and electricity system where projects are being proposed.
+Our experienced team of Qualified Environmental Professionals (QEPs) work alongside our operations team to conduct environmental screenings and site visits for areas around our gas and electricity system where projects are being proposed.
 During bird nesting season it is especially important to conduct nest sweeps, the process of inspecting infrastructure for the presence of active bird nests or other wildlife, to ensure we do not disrupt any birds building their summer home.

 It takes a good eye, and usually a pair of binoculars, to scan the area for nests.
 While it can be difficult to spot an active nest, there are signs to look for: